nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

   Student D excels in math but faces challenges in science, whereas student E shines in science but has a comparatively lower math score.

+  You'll see outliers classified as any of the following, in addition to the distinction between univariate and multivariate outliers:

+  Global outliers
+  Single data points that deviate significantly from the majority of the data distribution are referred to as global outliers (also known as point outliers).

+  Contextual outliers
+  The same value may not be regarded as an outlier if it occurred in a different context.
+  Contextual outliers, often referred to as conditional outliers, are values that considerably depart from the rest of the data points in the same context.
+These kinds of outliers are frequently observed in time series data.

+  Collective outliers
+  A subset of data points that is completely distinct from the overall dataset is referred to as a collective outlier.

    How do you identify outliers?

    Use of statistical tests like z-scores or interquartile range (IQR) is one of the most used techniques.
 We determine the z-score for each data point in the